What Is Oil Painting? 8 Things Beginners Should Know

 Stretched Canvas

-Stretched canvases are the most popular choice for oil painting, suitable for artists of all skill levels.
-They are made by stretching canvas fabric tightly over a wooden frame, creating a firm but slightly springy surface.
-Stretched canvases typically come pre-primed with gesso, making them ready to use straight out of the package.
+Stretched canvas is the most popular option for oil painting.
+It consists of canvas fabric tightly stretched over a wooden frame, creating a firm but slightly flexible surface.
+Most stretched canvases come pre-primed with gesso, making them ready to use.

 Canvas Board